 The Link Between Trauma, Abuse, and Addiction

-IF YOU OR A LOVED ONE IS SUFFERING FROM PTSD, TRAUMA, OR ABUSE, PLEASE CONTACT RENAISSANCE RECOVERY CENTER IN ARIZONA TODAY.
-CALL (480) 525-7738 FOR A FREE CONSULTATION.
+IF YOU OR A LOVED ONE IS SUFFERING FROM PTSD, TRAUMA, OR ABUSE AT THE SAME TIME AS AN ADDICTION, CALL RENAISSANCE RECOVERY CENTER IN ARIZONA AT (480) 525-7738 FOR A FREE ASSESSMENT.

 For some individuals who are working to overcome substance abuse or addiction, dependency developed largely as a response to past trauma or abuse.
 For this reason, trauma and abuse survival are two central topics discussed in our intensive outpatient substance abuse treatment program.
 Here is a look at how trauma and abuse can be linked to addiction.